Ali Çamdalı

-Ali Çamdalı (born 22 February 1984) is a German former professional footballer who played as a midfielder, spending most of his career in Turkey.
+Ali Çamdalı (born 22 February 1984) is a Turkish football coach who most recently managed Süper Lig club Konyaspor and former player who played as a midfielder, spending most of his career in Turkey.

 Career

 Born in Duisburg, West Germany, Çamdalı played youth football for local clubs GSG Duisburg and Duisburger FV 08.
 In 2016 he captained Süper Lig club Konyaspor.
 In June 2017, he played in the final of the 2016–17 Turkish Cup, which Konyaspor won against İstanbul Başakşehir.

+Coaching

+Çamdalı became Konyaspor's head coach on April 29, 2024.
+His tenure was terminated on October 28, 2024.